oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Inline fixtures

 You can create any number of any entities in the feature tests.
-The ```FixtureContext``` guesses the entity class, creates the necessary number of objects and uses [faker](https://github.com/fzaninotto/faker) to fill in the required fields when their value was not specified explicitely.
+The ```FixtureContext``` guesses the entity class, creates the necessary number of objects, and uses [faker](https://github.com/fzaninotto/faker) to fill in the required fields when their value was not specified explicitly.
 You use both [faker](https://github.com/fzaninotto/faker) and [entity references](#Entity references) in inline fixtures.

 ```yml